MGAjinugrh/DBConnMonitoring/README.md

 ```bash
 ping -t [IPADDRESS]
 ```
-for checking mysql connection via various ports (you input your desired IP and port).

-## Installation

-Just run the .exe file
+to check if you could connect to specified IP.
+This one allows you to do that for database connection.

+## Change log version 1.0

+- You can specifiy your own IP, Port, Username, Password, Database, Timeout, and SSL.
+- Currently work for mysql database (More db types are under development).

 ## Usage

-You will need to install Visual Studio 2019 or Higher or anything that can run .NET 5.0.
+You will need to install Visual Studio 2019 or Higher or anything that can run VB.NET 5.0.

 You will also need to install DevExpress 21.2.3 for editing winform components.